Explore Ancient Mayan Cities

 Do I need a guide for the ruins?

-Guides are optional but highly recommended for Chichén Itzá and Cobá to understand the historical significance.
+Guides are optional but recommended for major sites like Chichén Itzá and Cobá.
 Tulum is small enough to explore independently.

 When is the best time to visit Chichén Itzá?